luis-fch/website/src/data/blog/hello-world.md

 ## Future plans

 As for the overall website, I want to add a projects or portfolio section of some sort once I get to do some real-world work.
-And as for the blog, I do really want to keep adding entries once in a while, wether it is talking about stuff that I find interesting or side projects that I do.
+And as for the blog, I do really want to keep adding entries once in a while, whether it is talking about stuff that I find interesting or side projects that I do.